From Dark Corner to DOT-COM:

 However,

-expressing an opinion about a new school bus routing plan on a TV news
+expressing an opinion about a new school bus routing plan on a TV news website,

-most people.
 Point, click, vote, and .

 For

-those who want voting to be a distinctly Jeffersonian and romantic act of
+those who want voting to be a distinctly Jeffersonian and romantic act of civic

-civic participation, steps of point, click, vote, and just do not measure up.
+participation, steps of point, click, vote, and just do not measure up.
 The clear, separate act of voting disappears in

-the e-noise of instant polls, booked travel reservations, downloaded MP3
+the e-noise of instant polls, booked travel reservations, downloaded MP3 files,

-voting step to be taken in the week leading up to the actual election day?
+to be taken in the week leading up to the actual election day?

 Many election offices still do not have an e-mail